![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 Reggie thought for a moment.

-"If you could race him on a course of your own choosing...one with which you are intimately familiar...but is also a tough track...with lots of the tightest and worst banked curves you can find.
-And few if any long straights.
-For you don't want him to use his top end at all, if you can help it--"
+"If you could race him on a course of your own choosing...one with which you are intimately familiar...but is also a tough track...with lots of the tightest and worst banked curves you can find; and few if any long straights; for you don't want him to use his top end at all, if you can help it--"

 "You're right there!
 I sure wouldn't want him to pull that 180 mph trick out of his pocket!"
 I laughed.